 - reports to the Human Rights Council with its own recommendations for improvement

 - supports civil society to submit its own evidence to the Human Rights Council

 - supports the implementation of the UPR recommendations

-Once the third cycle recommendations are adopted at the Human Rights Council in September 2017, we will be working with the UK government to encourage their implementation.
+Now the third cycle recommendations have been adopted at the Human Rights Council, we will be working with the UK government to encourage their implementation.
 The UN Human Rights Council expects states to consult NHRIs and non-governmental organisations (NGOs), charities and interest groups on the recommendations received in order to form a UPR implementation plan.

 The UK Government has committed itself to producing:

 - an update on five recommendations by May 2018